jpascasio1993/task-logger-api/README.md

 # Task Logger API

-Task Logging API that handles creation, updating, deleting, and retrieving all tasks
+Task Logging API that handles creation, updating, deleting, and retrieving all tasks.
+The production build is currently hosted in AWS EC2.

 ## Prerequisites